 But perhaps your goal is a bit smaller than that.
 If your cash flow is relatively healthy but it's a pain to put together financial reporting for executives, your goal may be to reduce manual reporting processes.
 Make sure to state one overarching goal to hit with automation, then list a few subgoals that can speed up payment, reduce errors, and decrease manual data entry.

 3. Involve staff in the decision-making process.

 After you have clear goals, the next step is to communicate them.
-Your staff will be the ones who use any new software you implement, so you’ll want to get their buy-in before you invest in a solution.
+Your staff will be the ones who use any new software you implement, so you'll want to get their buy-in before you invest in accounts receivable software.